-Clarus, Medela, Arx, I beseech thee,” Ilvara moans, her hands raised to the gods on the shelf above her prostrated figure, “protect the daughter of my heart, Evelyn.
+“Clarus, Medela, Arx, I beseech thee,” Ilvara moans, her hands raised to the gods on the shelf above her prostrated figure, “protect the daughter of my heart, Evelyn.
 Watch over her.
 Bring her home.”

-  The familiar stabbing pain twists through her heart.
-It’s been there since last night.
+The familiar, stabbing pain twists through her heart.
 Somehow, she knows something is wrong.
 She falls onto her face, tears leaving her eyes and dropping onto the stone floor beneath her knees.
 She cannot control them, nor can she ignore the heart-clenching worry inside her.
 She has been like this since last night when the nightmare began.
 She had seen Evelyn somewhere dark and cold, covered in blood.
 That was all the vision showed her.
 She had never experienced any dream so vivid.

 Ilvara takes the iron dagger next to her and pricks her finger with the tip.
 She rubs her blood into the petals of a lavender flower, then places it before Clarus, the tallest idol whose beautiful form is set with frost-coloured gems.
 Around her sit the other gods and goddesses, their bodies adorned with the colours given them by the humans of Ardellon.
 These are small tokens compared with the monumental importance each idol symbolizes.

 In places spiritually far from this holy place, other idols are worshipped.
 However, these are not the righteous beings before Ilvara now, but hideous, dark creatures sacrificed to in exchange for dark power.
 For the grant of evil wishes.
 For some, a kind of deep-rooted pleasure is achieved by the fulfilment of the soul’s most denied desires.

 “What is it?”
 Ilvara murmurs, slumping back onto her heels.

 “I’m deeply sorry for troubling you, but I know how distressed you are, and I want to help.”
 Ilvara waits for her to go on.
 Judith then sinks to her knees so she is at Ilvara’s eye level.
 “You may not know this, but I grew up in Tarreth.
 Perhaps a visit to the Shrine will do you some good.
-Burn incense there at the famous Alter of the Seven.
-The gods will surely not deny you then.
+Burn incense there at the famous Altar of the Seven.
+The gods will surely not deny you then.”